From Wilgie Sketching Club to WASA

 The Society has always promoted the En plein air tradition of landscape painting and this has led to the establishment of the ‘Lawrie Bennett Memorial En Plein Air Award’.
 The late Lawrie Bennett was an active society member and a vice-president who helped establish the ‘Early Birds’ and we keep his memory alive with this annual award.

 Over the years the Society has held occasional workshops, gallery crawls and organised painting trips to the Pilbara, Kennedy Ranges, Central Goldfields, the Fitzgerald National Park, Toodyay and York.

-The Society today, is a vibrant entity with a membership of around 120 and still growing.
+The Society today, is a vibrant entity with a membership of over 200 and still growing.
 Many of the members attend the monthly meetings and it is not unknown to have around 70 people at the monthly meetings.